santiellena/VMsNetworkConfig/README.md

 # VMsNetworkConfig
-Configure your Virtual Machine network interfaces with this script
+Configure your Debian based Virtual Machine network interfaces with this script.